Food allergies on the rise: How to safeguard your customers

 Today, BBC News reported new data from NHS Digital which reveals that hospital admissions for allergic reactions have increased by 33% in the past five years.* The increase in cases requiring emergency medical treatment includes severe allergic reactions to food – the most extreme reaction being anaphylactic shock.

-While there has been no definitive answer yet as to why the proportion of people – especially children – with a food allergy is rapidly increasing, food providers must be able to respond appropriately to the health risk posed by the different kinds of food they serve.
+While there has been no definitive answer as to why the proportion of people, especially children, with a food allergy is rapidly increasing, food providers must be able to respond appropriately to the health risk posed by the different kinds of food they serve.
 Tiny traces of food allergens can cause potentially fatal physical reactions.
-So, what essential measures must your business take to protect your customers and be compliant with current legislation?
+So, what essential measures must your business take to protect your customers and ensure compliance with current legislation?

-Ajuda, based in Cardiff Bay, South Wales, runs the Level 3 Award in Food Allergens training course so that those working in the food industry can get a comprehensive and thorough understanding of food allergens.
-It teaches the bodily effects of food allergens, the common allergenic ingredients in food, how to correctly provide allergen information, and more.
-For more information about the course, which is next running on the 20th October, please visit http://ajuda.org.uk/training-course/level-3-award-in-food-allergens-for-competent-persons-qcf/, or call us on 029 2057 6883.
+Ajuda, based in Cardiff Bay, runs the Level 3 Award in Food Allergens training course so that those working in the food industry can gain a comprehensive knowledge of food allergens that can be immediately applied to workplace practice.
+The course, which is next running on the 20th October, provides a thorough explanation of legislation, the common allergenic ingredients in food, and how to correctly provide allergen information.
+For more details, please visit https://www.ajuda.org.uk/training-course/level-3-award-in-food-allergens-for-competent-persons-qcf/, or call us on 029 2057 6883.